 - You work on your timetable.
 The pressure of agency deadlines can be quite stressful.
 You might not want to deal with the prospect of losing your deposit because you missed a drop-dead date.

 - There is no application process.
 One of my pet peeves is an essay question.
 Nobody wants to write a thesis statement in which they have to wax poetic for 500 words about why they’re choosing a particular agency or location.
 The answer is usually quite simple.
 I think this place is cool, and I need you to help me get there.
-When you go solo, you don’t have to answer essay questions…most of the time.
+When you go solo, you usually don’t have to answer those tedious essay questions.

 - You will be on your own.
 A lack of in-country support is one of the primary negatives of teaching abroad without an agency.
 There’s no better feeling than making a phone call to have a situation handled on your behalf.
 If you choose to go solo, you are the support system, so you’d better do your research and examine your contract carefully.